 The ‘Made in Australia’ logo is highly valued and internationally appreciated, as Australia is a country known for a high level of food-safety regulation.
 Placing a location and visualisation of exactly where that food was produced, as well as securing its passage into any home world-wide, is the new level of expectation for a fine food product.

 Honey squarely falls into the category of such a fine food product, with Australian Beekeepers producing some of the rarest wild-collected honeys in the world.
-Unfortunately, honey can be adulterated and it is claimed to be the third most adulterated food product in the world.
-The challenges this brings to the industry, for example, are illustrated in data from New Zealand where it was demonstrated that, internationally, more ‘New Zealand Manuka honey’ was sold than actually produced.
+Unfortunately, honey can be adulterated, and honey is claimed to be the third most adulterated food product in the world.
+The challenges this brings to the industry are illustrated from New Zealand data, where it was demonstrated that, internationally, more ‘New Zealand Manuka honey’ was sold than actually produced.

 Honey adulteration takes many forms.
-The two main ways hitting the news headlines are from feeding honey bees with sugar solutions as a nectar substitute for honey production; and the addition of bioactive ingredients or sugar solutions to honey.
+The two main approaches identified in news headlines are feeding honey bees with a sugar solution to substitute nectar for honey production; and the addition of bioactive ingredients or sugar solutions to the honey itself.
 In times of nectar resource paucity, honey bees indeed need to be fed sugar solutions to ensure colony survival, and the common sense approach for a beekeeper would be to leave this food resource for the honey bees.
-In the face of relentless droughts and then bushfires in 2020, some Queensland and New South Wales beekeepers had to resort to sugar feeding as they are desperately trying to keep their bees alive to meet the agriculture pollination demand for the upcoming spring season.
+In the face of relentless drought and bushfire in 2020, some Queensland and New South Wales beekeepers had to resort to sugar feeding to keep their bees alive in order to meet agriculture pollination demand for the upcoming spring season.
 For those beekeepers, honey harvesting will not be an option, as honey made from sugar-fed bees does not meet the internationally accepted definition of honey.